cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ## Node local variables - stored in database leveldb
 * mySafetyContractResultStateRoot[`ChainID`] cid; // this is constantly updated by voting process
 * mySafetyContractResultStateRootMiner[`ChainID`]
-* myPreviousSafetyContractResultStateRootMiner[`ChainID`]; // if miner = previous miner then go to voting.
+* myPreviousSafetyContractResultStateRootMiner[`ChainID`]; // if current safety miner = previous miner then consider a new chain go to voting.

 * myContractResultStateRoot[`ChainID`] cid; // after found safety, this is the new contract state
-* myChainsList [index][TAURelayDiscovery y/n]String ; // a  list of Chains to follow/mine by users, default TAUrelaydiscovery turn off unless you are the creator, for creator you need to add relaysto your local chain form time to time.
+* myChainsMap map[`ChainID`][TAURelayDiscovery boolean]; // a  list of Chains to follow/mine by users, default TAUrelaydiscovery turn off unless you are the creator, for creator you need to add relaysto your local chain form time to time.
 * myFilesAMTlist [index]cid; // a  list for imported and downloaded files trie
-* myFilesAMTseedersDB[fileAMT][index]=seeders IPFS addresss, a local database recording all files seeding, the chainID is for relay timing pace.

 * myPeersList [`ChainID`][index]String `peer`; // list of known IPFS peers for the chain by users.
 * myRelaysList [`ChainID`][index] = String `relayaddre`; // a list of known relays for different chains; initially will be hard-coded to use AWS EC2 relays in the genesis.
-* myTXsPool [`ChainID`][`TX`] = String; // a list of verified txs for adding to new contract prediction
+* myTXsPool [`ChainID`][`TXindex`] = String; // a list of verified txs for adding to new contract prediction
-* myDownloadQue[index] []map{fileAMT:completion count}
+* myDownloadQue map{fileAMT:completion count} // when complete, added to myFileAMTlist
+* myDownloadQueSeedersDB[fileAMT][ChainID][seeder index]
-* myDownloaded data
+* mytotalFileAMTDownloaded data
-* myUploaded data
+* mytotalFileAMTUploaded data

 ## Concept explain
 ```